 Since the 1st of January 2005, MAMCO has been managed by the public foundation, Fondamco, which brings together the Mamco Foundation, the Canton and City of Geneva.
 Its resources are provided by the material and financial support of the two public communities, the contributions of its founders and co-founders as well as patrons and donors.

-Lionel Bovier has been the current director of the MAMCO since 2016, january 1st.
+Lionel Bovier has been the director of the MAMCO since January 1st, 2016.

-MAMCO renews its exhibitions almost in full three times a year and appears as the youngest, largest and most modern art museum in Switzerland.
+The MAMCO renews its exhibitions almost entirely three times a year and is the youngest, largest and most contemporary art museum in Switzerland.